Endogenous inverse demand functions: Equilibrium market impacts

 As Theorem~\ref{thm:exists} provides simple conditions for the existence of a fixed point, we now wish to consider the question of uniqueness.
 Notably, and not surprisingly, uniqueness of the fixed point requires stronger conditions than existence.
-We refer the interested reader to Example~\ref{ex:nonunique} presented in the Online Appendix which provides a simple example in which there exist a multiplicity of equilibria.
-Theorem~\ref{thm:unique}, however, provides sufficient conditions for the uniqueness of an equilibrium valuation. \begin{theorem} Assume $R$ satisfies Assumption \ref{assump:R} and let $Z \in L^\infty$.
-There exists at most one solution $V(Z) = H_Z(V(Z))$ under either $\bbd = \R$ or $\bbd = \Rplus$ if any of the following conditions is satisfied: \begin{enumerate}[(a)] \item $Z$ and $\X+Z$ are comonotonic; \item $R$ is linear; \item $z\in\Rplus \mapsto z \exp(-R(\X + z))$ is almost surely non-decreasing; \item $z\in\Rplus \mapsto z \exp(-R(\X + z))$ is almost surely concave. \end{enumerate} \end{theorem}
+We refer the interested reader to Example~\ref{ex:nonunique} presented in the Online Appendix which provides a simple example in which there exist\blue{s} a multiplicity of equilibria.
+Theorem~\ref{thm:unique}, however, provides sufficient conditions for the uniqueness of an equilibrium valuation. \begin{theorem} Assume $R$ satisfies Assumption \ref{assump:R} and let $Z \in L^\infty$. \blue{Let either $\bbd = \R$ or $\bbd = \Rplus$.} There exists at most one solution \blue{to \eqref{eq:V}, i.e.\ $\abs{V(Z)}\le 1$} if any of the following conditions is satisfied: \begin{enumerate}[(a)] \item $Z$ and $\X+Z$ are comonotonic; \item $R$ is linear; \item $z\in\Rplus \mapsto z \exp(-R(\X + z))$ is almost surely non-decreasing; \item $z\in\Rplus \mapsto z \exp(-R(\X + z))$ is almost surely concave. \end{enumerate} \end{theorem}